Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-6 ways to aggressively protect yourself when lending friends money
+6 ways to protect yourself when lending friends money

-Has a friend asked to borrow money?
+Did a friend ask to borrow money?
 Here's what you can do to get your cash back.

 Asking for money is one thing, but being asked to take a loan in your name or cosign for a loan is very different.
 If you’re going cosign, make sure you understand the risks and never put yourself in a position where someone could damage your credit score.

 2. Create a written agreement and include worst-case scenarios